RohitSharmaIT/Blogging-Website/README.md

 Thank you all!
 ## Documentation

-I learned web development through various online resources, including Codecademy, FreeCodeCamp.
+I learned web development through various online resources, including Codecademy, and FreeCodeCamp.
 I also attended local meetups and workshops to connect with other developers and learn from their experiences.

-To create this Realtime Chat App, I used my knowledge of HTML, CSS and JavaScript which I learned through these resources.
+To create this Realtime Chat App, I used my knowledge of HTML, CSS, and JavaScript which I learned through these resources.
 I also consulted various online forums and documentation to overcome any challenges I encountered during the development process.

 Overall, my passion for coding and a willingness to learn allowed me to develop the skills necessary to create this project.